 Goblin, the drama series

 I have a lot of favorites but if I have to pick one, it’s Goblin.
-Also called, Guardian: The Lonely and Great God, this romantic fantasy series tells the story of an immortal Dokkaebi (goblin) who are searching for his bride.
+Also called, Guardian: The Lonely and Great God, this romantic fantasy series tells the story of an immortal Dokkaebi (goblin) who is searching for his bride.
 According to the legend, the bride is the only one capable of ending his life by pulling out the sword that was stuck through his body.
 It starred two of the most brilliant actors in South Korea, Gong Yoo

 The drama is an international hit.
 In South Korea, it is the first cable drama with over 20% ratings.
 It has garnered numerous awards and nominations from different award-giving bodies, such as the 11th Korean Cable TV Awards, 5th Annual DramaFever Awards, 12th Seoul International Drama Awards, etc.